MileHacker Logo

 Car Rental Requirements

 You need a valid driver's license.
 An International Driving Permit (IDP) is good for non-EU licenses.
 A passport and a credit card for the security deposit are also needed.
-The minimum age for renting a car is usually 21, but some companies call for drivers to be 25 for certain car categories.
-Drivers often need to have held a license for at least 1-2 years.
+The minimum age for renting a car is usually 21, however companies call for drivers to be 25 for certain car categories.
+Drivers often need to hold held a license for at least 1-2 years.

 Major Rental Companies